 YWCA Healthy Families is a voluntary evidence-based home visiting program that offers services to expectant teens and young parents with what to expect and how to promote the development of their new baby.

-Each family is assigned to a Family Support Worker who is the family’s main point of contact and is there to provide the support needed by easing anxiety felt by parents, answering questions about feeding and sleeping habits, helping families understand their child’s personality, providing parenting tips to match their child’s needs, helping their child prepare for Kindergarten, showing parents activities to help their child develop and grow, and connect parents to resources in their community.
+Each family is assigned to a Family Support Worker who is the family’s main point of contact and is there to provide the support needed by easing anxiety felt by parents, answering questions about feeding and sleeping habits, helping families understand their child’s personality, providing parenting tips to match their child’s needs, helping their child prepare for Preschool, showing parents activities to help their child develop and grow, and connect parents to resources in their community.